Phen0n/ttv-lct/README.md

 ## Usage

-The script will automatically wait for 7TV elements to load before starting.
+The script will automatically wait for required elements to load before starting.
 Translation and formatting takes place without user input.

 Multiple commands are exposed to the console through `unsafeWindow`: